The Beach Boys: 1958–1961: Formation

-Murry Wilson, who was a sometime songwriter, arranged for the Pendletones to meet his publisher Hite Morgan.
+Murry Wilson, who was an occasional songwriter, arranged for the Pendletones to meet his publisher Hite Morgan.
 He said: "Finally, [Hite] agreed to hear it, and Mrs. Morgan said 'Drop everything, we're going to record your song.
 I think it's good.'
 And she's the one responsible."
 On September 15, 1961, the band recorded a demo of "Surfin'" with the Morgans.
 A more professional recording was made on October 3, at World Pacific Studio in Hollywood.
 David Marks was not present at the session as he was in school that day.
 Murry brought the demos to Herb Newman, owner of Candix Records and Era Records, and he signed the group on December 8.
 When the single was released a few weeks later, the band found that they had been renamed "the Beach Boys".
 Candix wanted to name the group the Surfers until Russ Regan, a young promoter with Era Records, noted that there already existed a group by that name.
 He suggested calling them the Beach Boys.
 "Surfin'" was a regional success for the West Coast, and reached number 75 on the national Billboard Hot 100 chart.
-It was so successful that the number of unpaid orders for the single bankrupted Candix.